Language: EN

 When to use a Queue

-It makes sense to use a QUEUE in processes that involve waiting and where it is logical that those who have been waiting the longest should be served first.
+It makes sense to use a QUEUE in processes that involve waits and where it is logical that those who have been waiting the longest should be served first.

-A queue resembles a line of people waiting their turn for a service, for example to enter the cinema.
-It is reasonable for the person who arrived first, has been waiting the longest, and should be the first to be served.
+A queue resembles a line of people waiting for their turn in a service, for example, to enter the cinema.
+It is reasonable that the person who arrived first, has been waiting longer, and should be the first to be attended.

 curso-programacion-queue

-In a computer, for example, it makes sense in the print queue.
-Documents waiting to be printed on the printer should be served in the order they arrived.
+On a computer, it makes sense, for example, in the print queue.
+The documents waiting to be printed on the printer should be attended to in the order they were received.

-But there are many more examples.
-Almost always when we have to deal with issues related to waiting for processes, or communications, we will possibly have a queue-like structure.
+There are many more examples.
+Almost whenever we have to address issues related to waiting for processes, or communications, we will likely have a queue-type structure.

 Below are examples of how to implement a queue in different programming languages:

-C# has a native Queue, called Queue.
-So we just have to use it like this.
+C# has a native Queue called Queue.
+So we just need to use it like this.

 using System;